privorotskii/thorderbolt/README.md

    #]>
 ```

-Order each specified field as equally is also supported.
+Ordering of each specified field as equal is also supported.
-In that case usual order will be applied for all satisfying condition records:
+In that case usual order will be applied for all the satisfying condition records:

 ```ruby
 User.order_as_any(name: ['John', 'Tom'])